The quick answer

 CREDITORS VOLUNTARY LIQUIDATION

 Liquidation is the process of formally closing down a limited company.
-It stops all creditor action and takes the pressure off you.
+It stops all creditor action and takes the pressure off of you.

 To be able to go into liquidation you need to fill in and sign various forms.
-We will prepare all these forms for you.
+We will prepare all of these forms for you.
 The process from start to finish takes about ten days.